Temple of Vesta, Tivoli: History

-The temple's capitals have two rows of acanthus leaves, and its abacus is decorated with oversize fleurons in the form of hibiscus flowers with pronounced spiral pistils.
-The column flutes have flat tops.
-The frieze exhibits fruit swags suspended between bucrania.
-Above each swag is a rosette.
-The cornice does not have modillions.

 The comparatively good condition of the temple is owing to its Christianization as a church, "Santa Maria della Rotonda".
-The Christian accretions have already disappeared in the 16th century.
+The Christian accretions had already disappeared in the 16th century.

 Careful measured drawings of the 'Temple of Vesta" were published by Antoine Desgodetz (1682) who gave elevation and plan as well as carefully rendered details of the carved capitals and the frieze. in the following century both Giuseppe Vasi and Giovanni Battista Piranesi made etchings and engravings of the "Temple of Vesta".

 Imitations

 The "Temple of Vesta" has provided a model for numerous structures.
 These range from orthodox replicas in landscaped gardens to variants using only some aspects of its detailing.

 Perhaps the earliest example in England is the Temple of Venus at Garendon Hall, Leicestershire which dates from the 1730s.
 The English architect Sir John Soane visited the temple and made drawings which he used as comparative examples in his lectures.
 His 1805 design for a corner of the Bank of England in London became known as 'Tivoli Corner'.
 Other examples in England include General Pitt River's 1890 Temple of Vesta at Rushmore House (now Sandroyd School) in Wiltshire; William Kent's "Temple of Ancient Virtue" at Stowe; and Sir William Chambers' "Temple of Solitude" at Kew.

 In Northern Ireland, the Mussenden Temple at Downhill was built by Frederick Hervey, 4th Earl of Bristol and Bishop of Derry, in the style of the temple.
 In 1777, he attempted to buy the Temple of Vesta and bring it back to Downhill, but Pope Pius VI would not accede to the proposal.

-In France, the temple inspired Richard Mique's "Temple of Love" in his jardin anglo-chinois at the Petit Trianon and Gabriel Davioud's "Temple de Sibylle" in the Parc des Buttes Chaumont.
+In France, the temple inspired Richard Mique's Temple de l'Amour in his jardin anglo-chinois at the Petit Trianon and Gabriel Davioud's "Temple de Sibylle" in the Parc des Buttes Chaumont.

 In Poland, the Temple of the Sibyl in Puławy was erected by Izabela Czartoryska to designs by the Polish architect Chrystian Piotr Aigner and served as a museum.

 In northern California, a version of the temple was set as a landscape feature in the English tradition.
 The "Sunol Water Temple" was designed in 1910 by California architect Willis Polk for the Spring Valley Water Company to mark the spot in California's Sunol Valley where the waters came together to supply San Francisco.